 The Global Congress on Intellectual Property and the Public Interest convened over 180 experts from 32 countries and 6 continents to help re-articulate the public interest dimension in intellectual property law and policy.
 The Washington Declaration is the result of that large-scale conversation.

 In the wake of the 2008 financial crisis, this report is a call for stronger risk management, clearer executive compensation policies, and stronger expectations for (and regulation of) financial-sector governance.
-The report derives from a 2009 American Assembly event which brought together leaders of and experts on the financial sector.
+The report derives from The American Assembly event held in 2009, which brought together fifty leaders and experts in the financial sector.

 The Next Generation Project: U.S. Global Policy & The Future of International Institutions - National Assembly